a-schaefers/grokEmacs/README.md

    - **Minimal** → Stick to built-in themes like `modus-operandi` or `modus-vivendi`.
 A clean modeline shows just the essentials (modified, file, line, mode).

 5. **🪟 Transparency**
-   > “Want to see through your editor?”
+   > "Want to see through your editor?”
    Type a number `0–99` (lower = more see-through).
 Leave blank or `100` for solid.

 6. **🔤 Font & 📏 Size**
-   > “What font do you like?
+   > "What font do you like?
 And how big should it be?”
-   Defaults to *Source Code Pro* and *11* if you’re not picky.
+   Defaults to *Source Code Pro* and *11* if you're not picky.
    It will fallback to Monospace if the font is not found on your system.

 7. **🔢 Line Numbers**
-   > “Do you want line numbers?”
+   > "Do you want line numbers?”
-   If yes, you’ll also be asked whether you prefer absolute or relative.
+   If yes, you'll also be asked whether you prefer absolute or relative.

 ### 🎩 Fancy Mode